Visualizations

 Gantt Chart Visualizations

-Gantt Charts provide a timeline of activites, often referred to as a waterfall view.
+Gantt Charts provide a timeline of activities, often referred to as a waterfall view.
 This visualization type, which is optimized for log and trace data, is particularly useful for viewing call, transaction, or request flows.

 See Gantt Chart Visualizations for further information on specific configuration options.